jpgreenall/finsburyFoods/README.md

 Installation:
 ==============
-The code was built and tested on linux.
+The code was built and tested on linux, using Python 2.7.
 The instructions supplied here are for linux, however it should be straightforward to get the code working on Windows.
 There is nothing that needs compiling in this project, however there are the following external dependencies: